111-year-old Houston woman shares secrets to longevity

 Francis lives with her daughter, who is 92 years old.
 Her granddaughter, Ethel Harrison, keeps a watchful eye on both of them.
 Harrison said people don't believe her when she tells people her grandmother's age.

 Harrison has her own theory about why her family members live so long.
-Francis's oldest sister lived to be 106, and her baby sister to 95.
+Francis's oldest sister lived to be 106, and her baby sister lived until she was 95.

 "I think for them, it was the food that they ate," Harrison says.
 "They cooked everything, and it was fresh.
 My grandmother had a garden."